Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

     -v                 : Verbosity flag.

 ## Environment commands
-Use `az ml env -h` to see the following list.
+Use `az ml env -h` to see the following list:

     cluster        : Switch the current execution context to 'cluster'. delete         : Delete an MLCRP-provisioned resource.